 Covid-19 State of Emergency

 In March, 2020 Idaho Governor Brad Little declared a state of emergency related to Covid.
 Late in 2021 the declared state of emergency is still in effect.
 The Idaho legislature passed two bills in early 2021 that would rightfully have ended the state of emergency, but after the governor vetoed those bills, 5 Republican senators joined 7 Democrats in the senate to sustain the governor’s veto.
-Scott’s opponent was one of the Republican defectors, and the veto override vote failed in the senate by only one vote (the vote of Scott’s opponent).
 As a true conservative, Scott Herndon would have voted to end the Covid state of emergency.

-The ongoing state of emergency is simply being used to funnel billions of dollars in federal debt to Idaho to enrich certain businesses and government, and this debt will enslave future generations of Americans, including our children and grandchildren.
+The long-running state of emergency was used to funnel billions of dollars in federal debt to Idaho to enrich certain businesses and government, and this debt will burden future generations of Americans, including our children and grandchildren.
 We are already paying the price in the form of massive inflation.

 Scott is a staunch defender of the Second Amendment and our constitutional right to keep and bear arms.

 When North Idahoans were subject to a gun ban at The Festival at Sandpoint, held in a public park, Scott personally led efforts to fight for their right to carry.
 A former varsity rifle team member and expert at competitive shooting in military school, Scott is a proud member of the Idaho Second Amendment Alliance and a lifetime member of the Second Amendment Foundation.

 Scott will work to restore in Idaho the original intent of the 2nd amendment.
 Your lawful right to possess and carry firearms is not just about your right to hunt or practice shooting sports.
 The right to keep and bear arms must be vigorously defended against those who would take away this right.